module Froc:Functional reactive programmingsig..end

 dependencies).

-is to avoid needless recomputation in
+The main point of memo is to avoid needless recomputation in

 cases where a computation is governed by some signal but does not